soonick/soonick.github.io/_drafts/introduction-to-aws-cli.md

 aws help
 ```

-This command will you the command line arguments that can be used with `aws`, as well as a list of the services that it can manage.
+This command will show the command line arguments that can be used with `aws`, as well as a list of the services that it can manage.
 To get information about a specific service:

 ```sh
 aws rds help